Vertexvis/visual-analytics-demo/README.md

    The minimum is one and the maximum is eleven, making the range 10.
 It will color `c` green, `a` red, and `b` yellow since it lies in the middle of the distribution.

-1. Tables: Find unique occurrences the values in the `tableValue` column and display the counts in a table.
-When first encountering a new `tableValue`, if there is a color in the `color` column, use it.
-Otherwise, pick a random color.
-For example (notice you only have to specify color once per `tableValue`),
+1. Tables: The application finds unique occurrences of the values in the `tableValue` column and display the counts in a table.
+When first encountering a new `tableValue`, if there is a color in the `color` column, it uses it.
+Otherwise, it picks a random color.
+For example (notice you only have to specify the color once per `tableValue`),

    ```csv
    suppliedId,tableValue,color